Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson9.md

 ### First-Class and Higher-Order Functions

+True FP requires functions to be __*first class.*__

-Functions in Swift are **first class citizens.** This means that functions are types, which allows us to treat them as variables, pass them into other functions as arguments, and even allows functions to return other functions.
+And functions in Swift are *first class* citizens.
+This means that functions are types, which allows us to treat them like values (variables) and to pass functions around like data: we can pass them into other functions as arguments, and even allows functions to return other functions.

-True FP requires functions to be first class.
+This allows us to combine different functions to create new functions with new behavior.

-**Higher-Order Functions** (HoF) are functions which can take other functions as their parameters.
+Every language with FP has some version of `Map`, `Filter`, `Reduce`.
+These are **Higher-Order Functions** (HoF) and, as such, can take other functions as their parameters.

-Higher-order functions can be used to refactor code, reduce the amount of repetition, and to implement domain-specific languages (DSL).
+Higher-Order Functions can be used to reduce repetition, refactor code, and to implement __*domain-specific languages (DSL).*__

 <!-- TODO: research better decription of DSL -->

-Every language with FP has some version of Map, Filter, Reduce.
  These are called

 Swift provides higher-order functions such as map, filter, and reduce.